-Participants are responsible for getting to and from the meeting point for most of our culinary events.
-Once you’re at the meeting point, any necessary transportation as part of the tour or activity will be provided.
+Food tour participants are responsible for getting to and from the meeting points, which are accessible by taxi or private transfer.
+Once you’re at the meeting point, any necessary transportation as part of the tour will be provided.
+When taking a cooking class, you can choose to arrange your own transportation or book it as an add-on during checkout.

 Our Full Day Casablanca Tour or Shore Excursion does include pick-up by a private driver and car, and we can also arrange private transportation when you book a custom private half day tour or airport layover.
 Use the form on our Private Events page to make that request.